-Metacarpal neck fractures account for 40% of all hand fractures.
-A fracture of the neck of the fifth metacarpal, or Boxer’s fracture, named for the classic mechanism of injury in which direct trauma is applied to a clenched fist, is the most common, representing 10% of all hand fractures.
-Treatment for a Boxer’s fracture varies based on whether the fracture is open or closed, the degree of angulation, rotation, and other concomitant injuries.
-Immobilization with an ulnar gutter splint may be the definitive treatment for closed, non-displaced fractures without angulation or rotation, while open fractures, significantly angulated or malrotated fractures or those involving injury to neurovascular structures require referral to a hand surgeon.
+Metacarpal fractures account for 40% of all hand fractures.
+A Boxer’s fracture is a fracture of the fifth metacarpal neck, named for the classic mechanism of injury in which direct trauma is applied to a clenched fist.
+This represents 10% of all hand fractures.
+Treatment for a Boxer’s fracture varies based on whether the fracture is open or closed, characteristics of the fracture including the degree of angulation, shortening, and rotation, and other concomitant injuries.
+Immobilization with an ulnar gutter splint may be the definitive treatment for closed, non-displaced fractures without angulation or rotation, while open fractures, significantly angulated or malrotated fractures or those involving injury to neurovascular structures may require operative fixation.

 The most common mechanism of injury for Boxer’s fracture is punching, e.g., the axial pressure applied to the metacarpal bone when the fist is in a clenched position.
 Direct trauma to the dorsum of the hand may also cause a fracture of the fifth metacarpal neck.
-The Boxer’s fracture typically does not occur with a fall onto an outstretched hand, unlike many other hand and wrist fractures.
+Unlike many other hand and wrist fractures, a Boxer’s fracture typically does not occur with a fall onto an outstretched hand.

 The fifth metacarpal bone is one of the five metacarpal bones of the hand.
 The fifth metacarpal is associated with the fifth digit.
 The metacarpal bone consists of a head (distally located), neck, body, and base (proximally located).
-Direct trauma to a clenched fist transfers energy to the metacarpal bone axially, causing fractures most commonly at the neck, and typically resulting in apex dorsal angulation due in part to the forces exerted by the pull of the interosseous muscles.
+Axial load via direct trauma to a clenched fist transfers energy to the metacarpal bone, causing fractures most commonly at the neck, and typically resulting in apex dorsal angulation due in part to the forces exerted by the pull of the interosseous muscles.
 The interosseous muscles, responsible for adduction and abduction of the fingers, originate from the metacarpal shafts and insert onto proximal phalanges.
 The collateral ligaments also join the metacarpal bones to the proximal phalanges and must be taken into consideration during splinting to minimize the risk of loss of motion due to shortening of the ligaments.
-The ligaments are taut in flexion, and more slack in extension, therefore the MCP joints should be splinted in flexion to prevent shortening.
+The ligaments are taut in flexion, and more slack in extension, therefore the MCP joints should be splinted in flexion to prevent shortening (intrinsic plus positioning).
 The arteries and nerves supplying the fingers are adjacent to the metacarpal bones and can be injured in severely displaced Boxer’s fractures, requiring surgical intervention.

-Complete physical exam of a potential Boxer’s fracture should include an examination of the entire hand, comparison to the contralateral (presumably uninjured) hand, with special attention to the following:
+Complete physical exam of a potential Boxer’s fracture should include an examination of the entire hand, comparison to the contralateral hand, with special attention to the following:

 Plain radiographs are the standard of care to diagnose Boxer’s fractures and determine a degree of angulation.
 Anteroposterior, lateral, and oblique views should be obtained.
 The lateral view should be used to measure the degree of angulation of the shaft of the metacarpal as compared to the mid-point of the fracture fragment.
 Normal angulation of the metacarpal head to the neck is 15 degrees, so the angulation of the fracture should be measured as that more than the baseline of 15 degrees.